starbelt/evtolpy/docs/theory/evtol-sizing.md

 **Description:**
 * Calculations for the **Hover Descend** segment consider **vertical motion only**.
 * Drag effects are neglected.
-* Vertical velocity decreases from an initial value of $2 \cdot v_{avg}$ to zero.
+* Vertical velocity decreases from an estimated initial value to zero.
-* Average vertical velocity is provided and used to compute displacement, acceleration, and initial velocity.
-* The average shaft power is then calculated using MTOM, gravity, and vertical acceleration.
+* Average shaft power is then calculated based on MTOM, gravity, and vertical acceleration.

 **Displacement, Acceleration, and Velocity Components**
 * Let: